Loudness war: 2010s

 In March 2010, mastering engineer Ian Shepherd organised the first Dynamic Range Day, a day of online activity intended to raise awareness of the issue and promote the idea that "Dynamic music sounds better".
 The day was a success and its follow-ups in the following years have built on this, gaining industry support from companies like SSL, Bowers & Wilkins, TC Electronic and Shure as well as engineers like Bob Ludwig, Guy Massey and Steve Lillywhite.
 Shepherd cites research showing there is no connection between sales and loudness, and that people prefer more dynamic music.
 He also argues that file-based loudness normalization will eventually render the war irrelevant.

 One of the biggest albums of 2013 was Daft Punk's Random Access Memories, with many reviews commenting on the album's great sound.
 Mixing engineer Mick Guzauski deliberately chose to use less compression on the project, commenting "We never tried to make it loud and I think it sounds better for it."
 In January 2014, the album won five Grammy Awards, including Best Engineered Album (Non-Classical).

 Analysis in the early 2010s suggests that the loudness trend may have peaked around 2005 and subsequently reduced, with a pronounced increase in dynamic range (both overall and minimum) for albums since 2005.

-Mastering engineer Bob Katz had argued that "The last battle of the loudness war has been won", claiming that mandatory use of Sound Check by Apple would lead to producers and mastering engineers to turn down the level of their songs to the standard level, or Apple will do it for them.
+In 2013, mastering engineer Bob Katz predicted that the loudness war would be over by mid-2014, claiming that mandatory use of Sound Check by Apple would lead to producers and mastering engineers to turn down the level of their songs to the standard level, or Apple will do it for them.
 He believed this would eventually result in producers and engineers making more dynamic masters to take account of this factor.

-Earache Records reissued much of its catalog as part of its "Full Dynamic Range" series, intended to counteract the loudness war and ensure that fans hear the music as it was intended.
+Earache Records reissued much of its catalog as part of its Full Dynamic Range series, intended to counteract the loudness war and ensure that fans hear the music as it was intended.

 2020s

 By the late 2010s/early 2020s, most major U.S. streaming services began normalizing audio by default.
 Target loudness for normalization varies by platform:

 Measured LUFS may further vary among streaming services due to differing measurement systems and adjustment algorithms.
 For example, Amazon, Tidal, and YouTube do not increase the volume of tracks.

-Some services do not normalize audio, for example BandCamp.
+Some services do not normalize audio; Bandcamp is an example.